hyperoslo/NorwegianSSN/README.md

 ## License

-HYPNorwegianSSN is available under the MIT license.
-See the [LICENSE](https://github.com/hyperoslo/HYPNorwegianSSN/raw/develop/LICENSE.md) file for more info.
+NorwegianSSN is available under the MIT license.
+See the [LICENSE](https://github.com/hyperoslo/NorwegianSSN/raw/develop/LICENSE.md) file for more info.